Skip to main content

 Example:

-The prefix option --prefix /home/python3.9 lets you choose the path and the installations done in the /home directory are available when you pause and resume an instance.
+The prefix option --prefix /home/myenv lets you choose the path and the installations done in the /home directory are available when you pause and resume an instance.

-If you do not choose --prefix and create an environment then it gets installed in the /root location which gets reset when you pause and resume an instance.
+info If you do not choose the --prefix and create an environment then it gets installed in the /root location which gets reset when you pause and resume an instance.

 Activate the new conda environment